What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 Bonus pay

 Bonus payments are separate from on-target earnings and are typically offered as an additional reward for meeting or exceeding goals.
 A bonus can be a one-off or recurring payment that doesn’t always tie directly to employee performance.
-For instance, bonuses may be awarded for exceeding department targets, or when a company is doing well and they wish to share their profits, but they aren’t always calculated into the advertised OTE salary.
+For instance, bonuses may be awarded for exceeding department targets, or when a company is doing well and they wish to share their profits.

 Commission-only jobs